-- 10.1 Staff will only administer prescribed medication (from a doctor, dentist, qualified nurse or pharmacist) brought in by the parent/carer, for the pupil named on the medication in line with the stated dose. - 10.2 Staff may administer non-prescription medication such as paracetamol and allergy medication where parents have provided written consent for this to happen.
-The School will supply this non-prescription medication.
-Where medication is administered, parents should be informed. - 10.3 Medicine containing aspirin or ibuprofen will not be administered to any pupil unless prescribed by a doctor for that particular pupil. - 10.4 We encourage pupils to manage their own asthma inhalers from a very young age.
-Asthma medication is always kept in or near children's classrooms until children can use it independently and it must always be taken on school trips/events. - 10.5 If pupils are to self-medicate in school on a regular basis, then a self medicator's risk assessment form will be carried out. - 10.6 For pupils that are on Individual Healthcare Plans, parental consent will be sought regarding details of what medication they need in school and who will administer it to them on a regular/daily basis.
-Refer to Supporting Pupils with Medical Conditions Policy for further guidance. - 10.7 Most antibiotics do not need to be administered during the school day and parents should be encouraged to ask their GP to prescribe an antibiotic which can be given outside of school hours, where possible.
-If however this is not possible then please refer to Storage of Medicine paragraph.
+- 10.1 Staff will only administer prescribed medication (from a doctor, dentist, qualified nurse or pharmacist) brought in by the parent/carer, for the pupil named on the medication in line with the stated dose. - 10.2 Medicine (both prescription and non-prescription) must only be administered to a pupil where written permission for that particular medicine has been obtained from the child's parent and/or carer. - 10.3 Medicine containing aspirin or ibuprofen will not be administered to any pupil unless prescribed by a doctor for that pupil.
+Ibuprofen is usually used for the treatment of mild to moderate acute pain and usually only for short term use.
+It is usually given every 8 hours and so for most children this can be administered at home before and after school. - 10.4 We encourage pupils to manage their own asthma inhalers from a very young age.
+Asthma medication is always kept in or near children's classrooms until children can use it independently and it must always be taken on school trips/events. - 10.5 If pupils are to self-medicate in school on a regular basis, then a self-medicator's risk assessment form will be carried out.

-- 10.8 This school keeps an accurate record on Medical Tracker of each occasion an individual pupil is given or supervised taking medication.
+- 10.6 For pupils that are on Individual Healthcare Plans, parental consent will be sought regarding details of what medication they need in school and who will administer it to them on a regular/daily basis.
+Refer to Pupil Health & Wellbeing Policy for further guidance. - 10.7 Most antibiotics do not need to be administered during the school day and parents should be encouraged to ask their GP to prescribe an antibiotic which can be given outside of school hours, where possible.
+If however, this is not possible then please refer to the Storage of Medicine paragraph. - 10.8 This school keeps an accurate record on Medical Tracker of each occasion an individual pupil is given or supervised taking medication.
 Details of the supervising staff member, pupil, date and time are recorded as well as details of the medication given.
-If a pupil refuses to have medication administered, this is also recorded and parents are informed as soon as possible.
+If a pupil refuses to have medication administered, this is also recorded, and parents are informed as soon as possible.
 Parents/carers are notified when the pupil has been administered medicine on the same day or as soon as is reasonably practical. - 10.9 All school staff who volunteer or who are contracted to administer medication are provided with training.
 The school keeps a register of staff who have had the relevant training.
-The school keeps an up-to-date list of members of staff who have agreed to administer medication and have received the relevant training. - 10.10 For members of staff only not pupils, Aspirin tablets will be held at the school in line with the 10th Revised Edition of the First Aid Manual, whereby should a member of staff have a suspected heart attack, the emergency services may recommend the casualty take 1 full dose of aspirin tablet (300mg).
-This will be kept in a secure cupboard in the Medical room.
+The school keeps an up-to-date list of members of staff who have agreed to administer medication and have received the relevant training. - 10.10 For members of staff only and not pupils, Aspirin tablets will be held at the school in line with the 11th Revised Edition of the First Aid Manual, whereby should a member of staff have a suspected heart attack, the emergency services may recommend the casualty take 1 full dose of aspirin tablet (300mg).
+This will be kept in a locked cupboard in the medical room.